Impact of 3D macro physics and nuclear physics on the p nuclei in O-C shell mergers: Methodology

 The results are presented in terms of an overproduction \OP{} compared to the initial composition:

-where $X_{f}$ is the final mass-averaged decayed mass fraction of a species in the O-shell and $X_{i}$ is the inital mass fraction.
+where $X_{f}$ is the final mass-averaged decayed mass fraction of a species in the \oxygen[] shell and $X_{i}$ is the inital mass fraction.
 The average overproduction factor is calculated as the arithmetic mean of \OP{}: